 I’m taking my landlord to the LTB.
 How do I present my case?

-If you filed an and you have not been able to resolve your problem by talking to your landlord or by going to mediation, a member of the will hold a hearing to decide what should happen.
+If you filed a (LTB) and you haven't resolved your problem by talking to your landlord or by going to mediation, an will hold a hearing to decide what should happen.

-A hearing at the Board is like a court case, but less formal.
+An LTB hearing is like a court case, but less formal.

-At the hearing you have to prove that your landlord didn't follow the law or the agreement.
-You do this by asking witnesses questions and giving evidence to the Board.
+At the hearing, you must prove that your landlord didn't follow the law or the rental agreement.
+You do this by giving to the LTB.
+Some examples of evidence include photos, emails, and witnesses.

-Your landlord will give their side of the story by also using witnesses or evidence.
+Your landlord will also tell their side of the story with witnesses or other evidence.

-After listening to all the witnesses and looking at the evidence from you and from your landlord, the Board member will make a decision.
-They will write that decision in an Order.
+After listening to all the witnesses and looking at the evidence from you and from your landlord, the LTB member will make a decision.
+Their written decision is called an .

 Get legal advice

-It can be hard to present a case at the Board.
+It can be hard to present a case at the LTB.
 If you need legal advice or help at your hearing, there are places to get legal help.

-Or you can talk to Tenant Duty Counsel.
-Tenant Duty Counsel are lawyers and community legal workers at the Board who give legal advice and may be able to help you if you do not have a lawyer or legal worker.
+You can also talk to Tenant Duty Counsel (TDC).
+TDC are lawyers and community legal workers who give brief legal advice at LTB hearings.
+TDC might be able to help you if you don't have a lawyer or legal worker.